mechmerlin/qmk_setup/info_json_tutorial.md

 If you're looking to generate keymaps refer to this [guide](https://github.com/mechmerlin/qmk_setup/blob/master/qmk_configurator.md)

-Definitions:
+## Definitions

-Layout: Physical description of the board.
+**Layout:** Physical description of the board.
 1u keys go here, 2u keys go there, 6u keys go here etc. Think of a house having rooms.
 Those rooms don't change without significant remodeling.
 That is the layout of your house.

-Keymap: Description of what those keys do when they are pressed.
+**Keymap:** Description of what those keys do when they are pressed.
 Using the above example, this is what the each of those rooms are used for.
 Bedroom, study, playroom, etc etc.

-JSON: A file format similar to .doc, .pdf, .txt.
-For example, drivers_license.pdf and teriyaki_recipe.pdf contain different information despite both being PDFs.
+**JSON:** A file format similar to .doc, .pdf, .txt.
+For example, `drivers_license.pdf` and `teriyaki_recipe.pdf` contain different information despite both being PDFs.

+**LAYOUT macro:** The LAYOUT macro is an array detailing what Layout the keyboard supports.
+Refer to definition of Layout above.

 The info.json is different from the resulting QMK Configurator keymap.json.
 It is also different from the json files created by KLE.
 Do not use one in place of the other.
 Refer to definition of JSON as to why.